 This post may contain affiliate links.
 Please read my disclosure.

-Step by step instructions explaining how to make panang curry paste right at home.
+Step by step instructions explaining how to make homemade panang curry paste.
 Homemade curry paste is soooo much better than the stuff you buy in the stores, and is totally worth the extra effort involved.

-What's great is that one batch makes several batches of curry.
+What's great is that one panang paste batch makes several batches of curry.
 And it can be frozen so you can pop a cube out of the freezer whenever you're ready to cook!

-And once you make this from scratch version, I can promise you'll never go back (like this homemade Cajun seasoning that we just fell in love with).
+And once you make this from scratch version, I can promise you'll never go back (like this Creole seasoning blend that we just fell in love with).
 The flavors are just nothing like the flavors you get from the premade stuff.

 Want to Save This Recipe?